zanedr/front-end-submissions-public/1611/mod-4/byob/Staci_McWilliams.md

 * Enforced a linter and wrote code that conformed to it?
 (Yes)

 * Wrote tests for both happy and sad paths for each endpoint?
-(Yes)
+(Some)

 * Setup automatic deployments with CircleCI to a production app on Heroku?
 (Yes)